Paul Raymond (American football): New York Giants

 Raymond was signed to the practice squad of the New York Giants on December 31, 2008 after cornerback Rashad Barksdale was activated from the practice squad.

-Second stint with Jets
+New York Jets (second stint)

 After the 2008 season, Raymond was re-signed to a future contract by the New York Jets on January 20, 2009.
 He was waived on August 15, 2009.

 Cleveland Browns

 Raymond was claimed off waivers by the Cleveland Browns on August 17, 2009.
 The move reunited him with Browns head coach Eric Mangini, who was head coach of the New York Jets during part of Raymond's time with the team.
 He was waived eight days late on August 25 when the team signed defensive end Brian Schaefering.